 Date: Canceled for 2020.
 The following info is from 2019.

 Take a journey to Bethlehem accompanied by a family traveling to pay their taxes.
 Along the way, they’ll tell you the story of Jesus’ birth.

 As you go, take part in an ancient marketplace where merchants peddle their wears (including live chickens), and storytellers pass down traditions.
 Try your hand at dipping candles, making dolls, or sample wears from local merchants.

-Witness Mary and Joseph traveling by donkey, Roman soldiers, the no-vacancy signs on all the inns, shepherds, sheep, goats, angels, Wisemen traveling by Camel (there is a live camel along with the other animals) and even a tax collector.
+Witness Mary and Joseph traveling by donkey, Roman soldiers, the no-vacancy signs on all the inns, shepherds, donkeys, sheep, goats, angels, Wisemen traveling by Camel (there is a live camel along with the other animals) and even a tax collector.

 3725 Powers Ferry Rd., Atlanta, GA 30342